-2D shapes can have what we call lines of symmetry.
-A line of symmetry is a line that you can draw through the shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.
+Line of symmetry – This is a line that you can draw through a shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.

 Below are a selection of common shapes with their lines of symmetry shown as red, dashed lines.

-As you can see, the equilateral triangle has 3 lines of symmetry whilst the square has 4.
-In general, we can say: the number of lines of symmetry for a regular polygon is equal to the number of sides.
+The number of lines of symmetry in a regular polygon is equal to the number of sides.

 Many shapes have no lines of symmetry at all, like the triangle shown below.

 There’s no need to try to memorise all of these shapes and their lines of symmetry.
-Instead, get used to what a shape looks like when it is symmetrical, and try and find a small mirror you can use to have a go at these with!
+Instead, get used to what a shape looks like when it is symmetrical.

-1) State the number of lines of symmetry an isosceles triangle has.
+Question 2: State the number of lines of symmetry an isosceles triangle has:

 If we recall, a regular pentagon should have 5 lines of symmetry since it has 5 sides.
 Drawing all 5 lines on, we get the picture below:

-There are endless possibilities for shape you could make with two lines of symmetry, the two most obvious answers being a rectangle and a rhombus.
+There are a number of possible shapes you could make with two lines of symmetry, the most straightforward being a rectangle.

 Question 5: Draw all lines of symmetry on the shape below.